jordanisonline/digidiscussions/docs/how.md

 # How are we doing this!
-This site uses github actions to sync to an S3 bucket
+This site uses github actions to sync to an S3 bucket and Route 53

 [![ci](https://github.com/jordanisonline/digidiscussions/actions/workflows/ci.yml/badge.svg)](https://github.com/jordanisonline/digidiscussions/actions/workflows/ci.yml)
 ☝🏽